How To Write Computer Code in 6 Steps (And Improve Skills)

 Once you know what you want to learn, it is time to consider your resources.
 There are dozens of quality options available for people who want to learn to code.
 If you are hoping to land your dream job in the computer programming industry, you may want to start by pursuing a computer science degree on a college campus.

 If you prefer to learn in the comfort of your own home, you can enroll in an online program through a university or private service.
 If you enjoy teaching yourself, you might find borrowing computer programming books from the library, watching how-to videos online or using other free resources to be your best option.
-The effectiveness and practicality of each resource will depend on your individual learning style and schedule.
+The effectiveness and practicality of each resource will depend on your learning style and schedule.

 4. Download an editor